KebabLord/teriyaki/README.md

 λ ./termux-mini.sh --help
 Mini Termux Controller - github/Kebablord
-scan		    *  scans ports to find phones ip adress cp-set <string>     -  copies the string to phone clipboard cp-get              -  returns the string from phone clipboard pull  <src> <dest>  -  pull the file from phone src to dest
+scan		    *  scans ports to find phones ip adress run <param>         -  run ssh command or connect ssh terminal if no arg passed cp-set <string>     -  copies the string to phone clipboard cp-get              -  returns the string from phone clipboard pull  <src> <dest>  -  pull the file from phone src to dest